Skip to main content

 Randy Dye

-According to the U.S. Census Bureau, 1 in every 10 truck drivers is a military veteran, which is double the rate of U.S. workers in general.
-Many trucking companies strongly prioritize hiring military veterans as drivers, offering perks like custom wrapped trucks or reimbursement for driver training in hopes of enticing more veterans to join their fleets.
+According to the U.S. Census Bureau, 1 in 10 truck drivers are veterans, double the percentage in the general workforce.
+Many trucking companies strongly prioritize hiring military veterans, offering perks like custom-wrapped trucks or reimbursement for driver training in hopes of enticing them to join their ranks.

-Why are trucking companies working so hard to lure veterans to their professional driving teams?
-Veterans and military members are our nation’s greatest resource.
-They are the most skilled, educated, dedicated, and determined individuals on the planet.
-They have been through rigorous training, and they have the tactical and practical know-how to respond to nearly any situation they encounter.
-Many veterans find trucking to be a natural fit because of their military experience, having operated military vehicles.
-They bring a unique skill set and ability to handle heavy equipment.
+Why are fleets working so hard to lure veterans?
+The military-affiliated community is our nation’s greatest resource.
+They are skilled, educated, dedicated, and determined individuals.
+They have been through rigorous training, with tactical and practical know-how to respond to nearly any situation they encounter, and many have handled heavy equipment.

 Veterans add value to trucking teams